Sexually transmitted infections: The Toronto neighbourhoods with the highest rates

 In 2014, the rate of new HIV cases was highest in Cabbagetown – South St. James Town.
 There were 14 new infections within a population of 12,060, which is one in every 861 people.
 HIV infections overall have fallen across the city from 569 in 2004 to 407 in 2014.

 With respect to chlamydia and gonorrhea, officials at Toronto Public Health believe the impact from improved lab testing has likely plateaued, but Dr. Shahin says it’s very difficult to predict whether infection rates will rise or fall.

 “There are many factors that affect STI rates including condom use, testing behaviours, number of sexual partners, and increased use of online apps.”

 Recently within Toronto’s gay community there has been growing interest in the use of PrEP (Pre Exposure Prophylaxis).
-“PrEP is the use of Truvada (a drug used to treat someone who is HIV-positive) by someone who is HIV-negative,” explained Dr. Brennan.
+“PrEP is the use of Truvada (a drug used to treat HIV) by someone who is HIV-negative,” explained Dr. Brennan.
 “If they take this medication before possibly being exposed to HIV and then continue to take it afterward, their chances of HIV infection are very low.”

 This has led to some abandoning condom use, and Truvada does not protect against other STIs.
-Toronto Public Health says because the use of PrEP is still relatively new, there is no data suggesting it is contributing to a rise in other infections; however, one study out of the US did confirm that finding.
+Officials at Toronto Public Health say because the use of PrEP is still relatively new, there is no data suggesting it is contributing to a rise in other infections; however, one study out of the US did confirm that finding.